-During 2018–2019, Vetenskap & Allmänhet in collaboration with the Swedish Research Council, Vinnova, Forte, Formas and Riksbankens Jubileumsfond, is conducting a survey of Swedish researchers’ views on communication and open science.
-In the study, we will be investigating researchers’ attitudes and activities as well as the possible barriers they experience when communicating their research.
-Data will be collected through an online survey during spring 2019.
+During 2018–2019, Vetenskap & Allmänhet in collaboration with the Swedish Research Council, Vinnova, Forte, Formas and Riksbankens Jubileumsfond, conducted a survey of Swedish researchers’ views on communication and open science.
+In the study, we investigated researchers’ attitudes and activities as well as the possible barriers they experience when communicating their research.

 Science and society

 One of a researcher’s tasks is to collaborate with the surrounding society.
 According to the Swedish Higher Education Act, the mission of universities includes ”collaborating with the surrounding society and informing others about their activities and work, as well as ensuring that research findings produced by university are utilised”.

 In Sweden, interest in collaboration between universities and the surrounding society has grown considerably in recent years.
 The concept is also central to the most recent Swedish research bill, where one of the goals of research policy is ”stronger and clearer interaction between universities and the surrounding society”.

 In May 2016, the governments of EU countries decided that the Union should transition to a system of open science. ”The overall motivation for open science is that it helps to improve the quality of research, strengthens competitiveness and its benefit to society, and promotes innovation and citizen participation, and therefore, in the long run, is an issue of democracy,” said Helene Hellmark Knutsson, Minister for Higher Education and Research, to the EU Committee of the Swedish Parliament prior to the Competitiveness Council’s meeting in May 2016 when the decision was made.

 In the research bill adopted by the Swedish Parliament in April 2017, the Government clarified its goal: